Avaxerrr/Multi-Folder-Opener/README.md

 - **Auto-Start Option**: Configure the application to start opening folders immediately upon launch
 - **Auto-Close Option**: Automatically close the launcher after folders are opened
 - **Theme Support**: Automatically adapts to Windows light/dark theme settings
+- **Keyboard Shortcuts**: Use Delete to remove folders, Ctrl+Z to undo actions and Ctrl+Y to redo
+- **Right-Click Context Menu**: Manage folders with a convenient context menu
+- **System Tray Integration**: Easy access from the system tray

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/Avaxerrr/Multi-Folder-Opener/releases) page
 2. Extract the zip file to your preferred location
-3. Run `Multi Folder Opener.exe` to start the application
+3. Run `launcher.exe` to start the application

 No installation is required - the application is portable and can be run from any location.